David144x/ElysianWells/README.md

 This is for the Elysian Wells community website.
-Come take a look, you might actually be interested.
+Come take a look, you might actually be interested!